uxmal/reko/README.md

 (for instance if the binary is your own.)

 ## Hacking
+You should be able to build reko by simply cloning https://github.com/uxmal/reko and opening the `reko-decompiler.sln` solution file with Visual Studio 2012 or later, or MonoDevelop.
+All external dependencies are included in the `external` directory. **Note:** please let us know if you are not able to compile, so we can fix the issue for you.

 If you're interesting in contributing code, see the [road map](https://github.com/uxmal/reko/wiki/Roadmap) for areas to explore.
 The [Wiki](https://github.com/uxmal/reko/wiki) has more information